 For a full list of 2020 GBL Foundation grant recipients, see our June 2020 blog post.

 GBL Foundation grants are only available for 501(c)(3) organizations, schools, units of government, and religious organizations.
 Examples of eligible organizations include Boy Scouts and Girl Scouts, FFA chapters, church youth groups, school clubs, YMCA, nonprofit sports organizations, and so on.
 If you’re uncertain whether your group or organization is eligible for a grant from the GBL Foundation, please contact CFSEK for help.

 How to apply for a GBL Foundation grant

-To apply for a GBL Foundation grant, download the grant application from our website (UPDATE Apr.
-1, 2020: no longer available).
+To apply for a GBL Foundation grant, download the grant application (downloads PDF) from our website.
 After you’ve completed the application, return it to CFSEK with a copy of your organization’s IRS 501(c)(3) determination letter, if we don’t already have it on file.
 (Churches, schools, and government agencies do not need to provide a determination letter.)
-Applications can be dropped off at the CFSEK office in the basement of the Commerce Bank building in Pittsburg, mailed to our P.O.
-Box, or emailed to Sherri Stephens.
+Applications can be mailed to the Community Foundation at the address listed in the application or emailed to Program Coordinator Sherri Stephens.

 Applications must be returned to CFSEK by March 31, 2021.